Skip to main content

 What is the process for the Scheme?

-• The Scheme will be effected under Part 9 of the Life Insurance Act 1995 (Cth) (Life Insurance Act).
+• The Scheme will be effected under Part 9 of the Life Insurance Act 1995 (Cth) (Life Act).

 What happens if the Court does not confirm the Scheme?